 The Bank is subject to various regulatory capital requirements administered by state and federal banking agencies.
 Failure to meet minimum capital requirements can initiate certain mandatory and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on the Bank's financial statements.
 Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Bank must meet specific capital guidelines that involve quantitative measures of their assets, liabilities, and certain off-balance sheet items as calculated under regulatory accounting practices.
 The capital amounts and classification are also subject to other factors.
 The net unrealized gain or loss on available for sale securities is not included in computing regulatory capital.
-Management believes, as of December 31, 2023 and 2022, that the Bank meets all capital adequacy requirements to which it is subject.
+Management believes, as of December 31, 2024 and 2023, that the Bank meets all capital adequacy requirements to which it is subject.

 Prompt corrective action regulations provide five classifications: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized, although these terms are not used to represent overall financial condition.
 If adequately capitalized, regulatory approval is required to accept brokered deposits.
 If undercapitalized, capital distributions are limited, as is asset growth and expansion, and capital restoration plans are required.
-At year end 2023 and 2022, the most recent regulatory notification categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+At year end 2024 and 2023, the most recent regulatory notification categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
 There are no conditions or events since that notification that management believes have changed the institution's category.

-In 2019, the federal banking agencies jointly issued a final rule that provides for an optional, simplified measure of capital adequacy the community bank leverage ratio framework ("CBLR framework"), for qualifying community banking organizations, consistent with Section 201 of Economic Growth, Regulatory Relief, and Consumer Protection Act.
-The final rule became effective on January 1, 2020 and was elected by the Bank as of December 31, 2020.
-In April 2020, the federal banking agencies issued an interim final rule that makes temporary changes to the CBLR framework, pursuant to section 4012 of the Coronavirus Aid, Relief, and Economic Security ("CARES") Act, and a second interim final rule that provides a graduated increase in the community bank leverage ratio requirement after the expiration of the temporary changes implemented pursuant to section 4012 of the CARES Act.
+In 2019, the federal banking agencies jointly issued a final rule that provides for an optional, simplified measure of capital adequacy the community bank leverage ratio framework ("CBLR framework"), for qualifying community banking organizations, consistent with Section 201 of Economic Growth, Regulatory Relief, and Consumer Protection Act..

 The community bank leverage ratio removes the requirement for qualifying banking organizations to calculate and report risk-based capital but rather only requires a Tier 1 to average assets (leverage) ratio.
 Qualifying banking organizations that elect to use the CBLR framework and that maintain a leverage ratio of greater than required minimums will be considered to have satisfied the generally applicable risk based and leverage capital requirements in the agencies' capital rules (generally applicable rule) and, if applicable, will be considered to have met the well capitalized ratio requirements for purposes of section 38 of the Federal Deposit Insurance Act.
-Under the interim final rules, the community bank leverage ratio minimum requirement is 9% for calendar year 2022 and beyond.
-The interim rule allows for a two-quarter grace period to correct a ratio that falls below the required amount, provided that the bank maintains a leverage ratio of 8% for calendar year 2022 and beyond.
+Under the interim final rules, the community bank leverage ratio minimum requirement is 9%.
+An eligible banking organization is provided a two-quarter grace period to correct a ratio that falls below the required amount, provided that the bank maintains a leverage ratio of 8%.

 Under the final rule, an eligible banking organization can opt out of the CBLR framework and revert back to the risk-weighting framework without restriction.
-As of December 31, 2023, the Bank was a qualifying community banking organization as defined by the federal banking agencies and elected to measure capital adequacy under the CBLR framework.
+As of December 31, 2024 and 2023, the Bank was a qualifying community banking organization as defined by the federal banking agencies and elected to measure capital adequacy under the CBLR framework.